SDN Logo

 What was the most difficult question?

-Students said the most difficult question asked at Ohio University Heritage College of Osteopathic Medicine discussed a wide range of topics, including preferences between MD and DO programs, evidence-based practice, dealing with diverse populations, weaknesses, and changes to the healthcare system.
-The interview format may have been an MMI, as some respondents mentioned nondisclosure agreements, while others highlighted questions related to personal experiences and ethical scenarios in healthcare.
+Students said most difficult question asked at Ohio University Heritage College of Osteopathic Medicine discussed a wide range of topics, including preferences between MD and DO programs, dealing with diverse populations, personal weaknesses, and recommendations for healthcare system changes.
+Many responses indicated that interviews were conversational or focused on students' files, with some mentioning MMI format and potential nondisclosure agreements due to limited details shared.

 How long was the interview?